 Hydrogen peroxide is generally anti-bacterial and anti-viral, so it makes sense to use it as a household cleaner.
 However, it does take time to work, so the short amount of contact time in cleaning counters and windows probably won't kill all the tiny pathogens in your house.
 On the other hand, it's a step in that direction, and if you want to really sanitize something, you can leave the hydrogen peroxide for a longer time.
 (This page talks more about uses for disinfection.)

-I’ve only started using hydrogen peroxide recently for most of my general housecleaning.
-I’m impressed with what a good job it does on mirrors.
+I’ve use hydrogen peroxide, vinegar and plain soap for most of my general housecleaning.
+I’m impressed with what a good job peroxide does on mirrors.
 It seems that the more ways I use hydrogen peroxide for cleaning, the more ways I want to try....

 Another great option is to use sodium percarbonate mixed in hot water.